 DLCD's strategic objectives and strategies call for the department to assist local governments in amending and updating their comprehensive land use plans and implementing regulations to ensure the community can accommodate growth opportunities in concert with local and state planning goals.
 (DLCD Strategic Goal 2 Promote Sustainable, Vibrant Communities; DLCD Strategic Goal 4: Provide Timely and Dynamic Leadership to Support Local and Regional Problem Solving.)
 DLCD's general fund grants that are available to local governments have shrunk by over 50 percent in less than a decade as the total fund has declined and a significant portion of the fund is now legislatively directed to fund population forecasting at Portland State University (the population forecast portion of the grant budget is not included in the graph below).
 The grant fund has fallen every biennium since 2005-07 while deferred needs continue to accumulate.
-Historically, local governments use DLCD grants for a variety of planning purposes.
-Small cities and counties receive Planning Assistance

-Historically, local governments use DLCD grants for a variety of planning purposes.
+Local governments use DLCD grants for a variety of planning purposes.
 Small cities and counties receive Planning Assistance grants to assist with general operation of their planning departments.
 Additionally, local governments may apply for Technical Assistance grants to help complete planning projects that update their comprehensive plans and land use regulations.
 As local government budgets have continued to experience severe challenges, they have experienced increasing difficulty keeping their plans up to date and relevant for today's economy and housing market.